Snow Leopards & People

 Snow leopards have spatial needs that can’t be met by Protected Areas alone.
 If these cats are to have a future, we need to create conditions for the to coexist with the people who share their habitat.

-This is turn requires an understanding of how people and snow leopards interact and impact each other.
+This requires an understanding of how people and snow leopards interact and impact each other.

 Our team is studying how individuals and communities in snow leopard habitat perceive these cats and other predators, and what factors influence their attitudes toward them.
 Age, gender, education, and religion can all have an impact on how someone views snow leopards – as can the extent of livestock predation.